using System;

 var callId = "my-call-id";

-// Notice that we pass create argument as false - if the call doesn't exist the join attempt will fail
+// Passing create: false means the call must already exist, otherwise the join attempt will fail

 The AudioDeviceManager manages all interactions with camera devices.
 Below are several fundamental operations; for a comprehensive list, please visit our Camera & Microphone documentation section.